Lightroom vs. Photoshop: When to use each image editing programme.

-Knowing the differences between Lightroom and Photoshop will help you pick the best image editor for a given project, but in many cases, it’s not an either-or decision.
+Knowing the differences between Lightroom and Photoshop will help you to pick the best image editor for a given project, but in many cases, it’s not an either-or decision.
 The two are designed to work seamlessly with each other.
 You can process a photo in Lightroom and then press command E or control E to pass it off to Photoshop, where you can fine-tune it.

 Photoshop and Lightroom are both excellent photo editing software options, but they’re not the only ones out there.
-Photoshop includes Adobe Bridge, used to manage many file types, and Adobe Camera Raw, which features the same world-class image processing engine as Lightroom.
+Photoshop includes Adobe Bridge, used to manage many file types and Adobe Camera Raw, which features the same world-class image processing engine as Lightroom.
 Or you can take your edits completely mobile with Adobe Photoshop Express and Adobe Photoshop Lightroom for mobile.
 Discover all the photography apps included in the Adobe Creative Cloud Photography plan.

 Ultimately, the choice between Lightroom and Photoshop comes down to the goals of your creative projects and your personal preference.
 Frequently, the answer is to use both.
 Now that you know the differences between the two, you can design your workflow to create the photos you want.
 The best way to discover what works for you is to have fun and experiment until you find your perfect editing process.

 Do more with Adobe Photoshop Lightroom.